staabm/staabm.github.io/_posts/2023-04-09-rexfactor-introduction.md

   fileName: "rexfactor-introduction"
 ---

-After bringing [static code analysis to REDAXO CMS with rexstan](https://staabm.github.io/2022/06/18/rexstan-REDAXO-AddOn.html) lets take a look at the next step:
+After bringing [static code analysis to REDAXO CMS with rexstan](https://staabm.github.io/2022/06/18/rexstan-REDAXO-AddOn.html) lets take a look at the next logical step

 ## Automated code migrations with rexfactor REDAXO AddOn

-As usual, `rexfactor` is a REDAXO CMS AddOn available thru the REDAXO Installer and can be installed in a few clicks.

-The AddOn integrates [rector](https://github.com/rectorphp/rector) with the developer in mind, meaning it eases use for often used migration/upgrade use-cases.
+The `rexfactor` AddOn integrates [rector](https://github.com/rectorphp/rector) with the developer in mind, meaning it eases use for often used migration/upgrade use-cases.
 Primary purpose is to allow people less experienced with developer tooling to automate migration tasks.

+As usual the REDAXO CMS AddOn is available thru [the REDAXO Installer and can be installed in a few clicks](https://redaxo.org/doku/main/installer).
+The idea is to use `rexfactor` in your local development environment.

 Using a simple 4 step wizzard you can automate tedious manual tasks to upgrade your own AddOns source code.
 1) select the AddOn you want to upgrade